MiniZinc/mzn-bench/README.md

 The following scripts filter and tabulate specific statistics.

-- `mzn-bench report-status <statistics.csv>` - This script will report the number of occurrences of the various solving status of your MiniZinc tasks.
+- `mzn-bench report-status <statistics.csv>` - This command will report the number of occurrences of the various solving status of your MiniZinc tasks.
   Please consult the `-h` flag to display all options.
+- `mzn-bench compare-configurations <statistics.csv> <before_conf> <after_conf>` - This command reports on the differences of the achieved
+  results between two configurations (differences in status, runtime, and objective).
+You can adjust the changes deemed significant with the `--time-delta` and `--objective-delta` flag.
+You can use the `--output-mode json` option to ensure the output can be easily parsed by other programs.

 ### Solution checking